Song Phi Nong district

 Song Phi Nong (สองพี่น้อง, [sɔ̌ːŋ pʰîː nɔ́ːŋ]) is the southernmost district (amphoe) of Suphan Buri province, central Thailand.

 History

 The district was established in 1896.
 In the past the area of the district included U Thong district.
 The district office was moved away from the Song Phi Nong canal to the present location in 1964 because the old location was prone to flooding.

-Its name Song Phi Nong means 'two siblings'.
-Presumably it refers to the confluence of two watercourses Tha Wa and Chorakhe Sam Phan before flowing to Tha Chin River.
-There is also another explanation that is a folk tale about two brothers or two elephants that are siblings.
+Its name, Song Phi Nong, means "two siblings."
+Presumably, it refers to the confluence of two watercourses, Tha Wa and Chorakhe Sam Phan, before they flow into the Tha Chin River.
+Another explanation comes from a folk tale about two brothers or two elephants who are siblings.

 Geography

-Neighboring districts are (from the north clockwise): U Thong and Bang Pla Ma of Suphan Buri Province; Lat Bua Luang of Ayutthaya province; Bang Len and Kamphaeng Saen of Nakhon Pathom province; and Tha Maka and Phanom Thuan of Kanchanaburi province.
+Neighbouring districts are (from the north clockwise): U Thong and Bang Pla Ma of Suphan Buri Province; Lat Bua Luang of Ayutthaya province; Bang Len and Kamphaeng Saen of Nakhon Pathom province; and Tha Maka and Phanom Thuan of Kanchanaburi province.

 The main water resource of the district is the Tha Chin River or Suphan River.